Burmese curry: Ingredients

 The curry base and dried spices are then fried in heated oil, in a process called hsi that (ဆီသတ်, lit. 'to kill the oil').
 Some Burmese curries also require the use of fresh herbs, such as lemongrass, curry leaf, pyindawthein, and fresh tamarind paste.
-Shan and Kachin curries make more liberal use of fresh herbs such as galangal and sawtooth coriander.
-Burmese curries are generally seasoned using fish sauce, salt, or ngapi (fermented shrimp or fish paste), and are traditionally cooked in a blend of peanut oil and sesame oil.
+Shan and Kachin curries make more liberal use of fresh herbs such as galangal and sawtooth coriander, while Mon curries often use marian plum as a souring agent.
+Burmese curries are generally seasoned with fish sauce, salt, and/or ngapi (fermented shrimp or fish paste), and are traditionally cooked in a blend of peanut oil and sesame oil.

 Terminology

-The Burmese language does not have a single word for "curry;" the closest approximation is the word hin (ဟင်း), which is used to describe protein-based dishes eaten with rice.
-Burmese curries can be generally categorized by cooking technique, used ingredients, or region.
+The Burmese language does not have a single word for "curry;" the closest approximation is the word hin (ဟင်း), which is used to describe most protein-based dishes eaten with rice.
+Burmese curries can be generally categorized by cooking technique, incorporated ingredients, or region.